About Q Lab UK

 If you’d like to learn more about what we hope to achieve and how we aim to achieve it, take a look at our ‘Impact that Counts’ essay – an overview of how the Lab seeks to support people and make change happen.

-How does the Q Lab decide which health and care challenges to work on?
+How does Q Lab UK decide which health and care challenges to work on?

 The Lab draws on existing research and evidence, while also bringing in insights from a wide-range of perspectives.
-The Lab looks to identify a topic that is a high priority area, but also where it can make progress over the 12 months.
+The Lab looks to identify a topic that is a high priority area, but also where it can make progress over a set amount of time.
 It is a collaborative process, working with a range of experts, project partner(s) and other stakeholders, including Q members, to refine the topic area.

 The first challenge that the Lab worked on was on how peer support could be more widely available to those who need it (April 2017 – May 2018).

-The Lab is currently working in partnership with Mind – the mental health charity on how care can be better designed for people living with both mental health problems and persistent back and neck pain (September 2018 – current).
+The second Lab project worked in partnership with Mind – the mental health charity, on how care can be better designed for people living with both mental health problems and persistent back and neck pain (September 2018 – October 2019).

 What is the role for patients and users?